 The first involves moments when challenges come into your life from things you are committed to.
 For example, you might have challenges with work or children or relationships.
 In those moments, you must remain conscious that this is the arena of practice.
 Be committed to not letting the negativity take over your mind, creating pessimistic, complaining or blaming stories.
 Know that you have the power to completely be with the unpleasantness and that ultimately it can’t hurt you.
 It will certainly pass.
 Then, deal with the situation from that place.

 The second involves negativity that comes into your life from things you are not committed to.
-For example, someone cuts you off on the road or someone insults you at work.
+For example, someone cuts you off on the road or someone insults you.
 Or, it could be negativity from your own mind.
 Regardless of the source, if you are not committed to the relationship, eject it from your mind completely.
 Don’t waste a second struggling against the annoying co-worker or the bad driver.
 Be with whatever feelings arise, but let go of any thoughts that keep those feelings alive.
 Even better- make a blessing for those who bother you.
 If possible and appropriate, take action.
 Even a smile can transform some situations.

 The third involves the “empty” or “neutral” moments.
 When you are walking from one place to another, eating, driving and so on, there is no inherent content and the mind often wanders.
 Those times are such precious gifts because it’s not so difficult to be awake in those moments.
 Identify those moments- be aware of how they come in your day.
 When you brush your teeth, make your tea, whatever; use your mind on purpose.
 And that means either one of two things: either focus your thinking in an intentional way, or let go of your thinking and simply be present with whatever is happening.